-No matter the case, we went straight ahead to browse the stores online and make sure there’s no stone unturned.
-All of these below are equipped with at least a GTX 1070 graphics card to make sure you get quality gaming experience.
+All of the below picks are equipped with at least an RTX 2070 graphics card to make sure you get quality gaming experience.

 We mentioned in the requirements section that you could climb to an even higher tier with this build.
-Here are our recommended upgrades if you want to take the Fifteenth-Hour Superpower to the next level!
+Here are our recommended upgrades if you want to take the best gaming desktop under $1,500 to the next level!

 Note: These will raise the price of the build!

-If you want to go a bit above the best gaming PC build under $1500 and future-proof a bit, the 1080 Ti may be the answer you’re looking for.
+If you want to go a bit above the best gaming PC build under $1500 and future-proof it further, the 2080 may be the answer you’re looking for.
 Just keep in mind that performance bump comes at quite the price premium.